Powered By Blogger

 He seems to be pointing to the docks across the way on the Straits of Magellan.

-Given that his finger is bright and shiny and the rest of his dark, I am guessing there is some unofficial local custom about rubbing his index finger for good luck.
+Given that his finger is bright and shiny and the rest of him is dark, I am guessing there is some unofficial local custom about rubbing his index finger for good luck.

 Why, yes, he is pointing towards the docks.
 Again, Punta Arenas is on the Straits of Magellan which, prior to the Panama Canal, was the main transit point for shipping cargo traveling from the Atlantic to the Pacific.
 The alternative to the Straits of Magellan was the horrors of sailing 'round Cape Horn.
 You did not want to do that.
 Rough seas, hurricane winds, weather that change dramatically in the blink of an eye.
 A maritimer's nightmare.
 The relatively placid waters of the Straits of Magellan were like sailing a child's wading pool in comparison.